 The alkali elements in s block consist of a single valence electron in their outermost shell.
 This outermost electron is loosely held which makes these metals highly electropositive.
 Due to which they are not available in the free state in nature.
 The general electronic configurations of s block elements – group 1 are as shown in the table below:

-The electronic configuration of s block elements (Group 2) is shown below:
+The electronic configurations of elements included in group 2 of S block elements is shown below:

 Properties of S Block Elements